Configuring Service Bus

 - Global - Default values used when not overridden by a specific setting

-- Specific queue settings - Overrides global configuration on named topic
+- Specific Topic settings - Overrides global configuration on named Topic

-- Queue exclusion filter - use one or more RegEx expressions to remove topics you do not want to monitor
+- Topic exclusion filter - Use one or more RegEx expressions to remove Topics you do not want to include in the Monitoring

 Topic tab with global and specific thresholds.

-You can provide different global thresholds for different configurations (e.g. different subscriptions)
+You can provide different global thresholds for different configurations (e.g. different subscriptions).
+All these settings are used when no specific topic settings are provided.

 Global thresholds for Azure Service Bus Topics.